What is Flow-Induced Vibration or FIV?

 - Tighten the clearances in-between pipe and supports.

 - Stress concentration at branches can be reduced by contoured fittings and gussets on Smallbore connections

-Some more Resources for You…
+Few more related Resources for you.

 References and Further Study

 - Energy Institute guidelines for the avoidance of vibration induced fatigue failure in process pipework